lubes72/ListPage/index.md

-## Welcome
+##Purpose of this site

+This site is a project to support the sharing of pay ranges in job adverts.
+This is important for reasons included on [Show The Pay](www.showthepay.com)

-This list of companies is taken from job adverts I have seen on LinkedIn or on their own website.
+The following list of companies started after I posted on LinkedIn asking for contributions.

 I take and share all information on face value.
-If anyone wants to make corrections or additions you can suggest them using a GitHub pull request.
-At least until I have the time and energy to come up with an easier method.
+If anyone wants to make corrections or additions, suggest them using a GitHub pull request.

+When I have the time and energy I will come up with an easier method.

 - [Kaluza](https://careers.kaluza.com/open-jobs)